39. How to Use a Chain Tool To Break a Chain

 The Chain Tool

 If you can’t find a quick release link, then your chain probably doesn’t have one.
 This has traditionally been the most common type of chain, and it requires a chain tool for both removal and installation.
-Beside this video you’ll find a few links where you can order a good quality one.

 Turn the handle of your chain tool counter-clockwise until the pin has backed off enough so you can place one of your chain links on the outermost slot, furthest from the handle.
 There are two places on chain tools where you can place a chain.
 The outer slot is for disconnecting and re-connecting the chain, while the inner slot is for loosening chain links.